openslide/openslide.github.io/formats/mirax/index.markdown

 has a 0 next pointer.

 There is one hierarchical record for each zoom level.
-The record contains data items consisting of a tile index, offset and length within a file, and a file number.
+The record contains data items consisting of an image index, offset and length within a file, and a file number.
 The file number can be converted to a data file name via the `DATAFILE` slidedat section.
-The tile index is equal to `tile_y * GENERAL.IMAGENUMBER_X + tile_x`.
-Tile coordinates which are not multiples of the zoom level's downsample factor are omitted.
+The image index is equal to `image_y * GENERAL.IMAGENUMBER_X + image_x`.
+Image coordinates which are not multiples of the zoom level's downsample factor are omitted.

 Nonhierarchical records refer to associated images and additional metadata.